okansungur/CodeQuality/README.md

 ??sonar.issuesReport.html.enable=true

 We know bugs an security hotspots.
 Vulnerabilities are the weak parts of your code potentially an attacker can use them.Code smells are not bugs.
-They point out the weak design issues.
+They point out the weak design issues.The reports are very useful for the software developers.